 - Whip egg whites with an electric mixer set at high speed.

-- Allow egg whites to foam and then gradually add sugar one tablespoon at a time.
+- Allow egg whites to foam, add cream of tartar and then gradually add sugar one tablespoon at a time.

 - Continue whipping until sugar is well-dissolved.

 - Add vanilla once stiff peaks have formed and whip until well-combined.

 - Spread meringue over banana pudding, making sure to spread to the edges of the dish.